-You want to start by simply thanking the interviewer for taking the time and meeting with you about the position.
-Restate your interest in the job itself and the company, mentioning a few of your skills that make you the perfect fit.
-Take the time here to add anything you may have forgotten to say during the interview and add any additional information the interviewer may have asked for.
+You want to start by simply thanking the interviewer for taking the time to meet with you and talk to you about the position.
+Restate your interest in the job itself and the company, mentioning a few skills that make you a perfect fit for the job.
+Also, take the time to add anything you may have forgotten to say during the interview, and include any follow-up information.
 Finish by thanking them again and stating that you look forward to hearing from them soon.
-If the interviewer said he would get back to you within a certain time, it’s acceptable to acknowledge that in your letter.
+If the interviewer said he would get back to you within a specific amount of time, it’s acceptable to acknowledge that in your letter.

 Step 3: Simplify and proofread.

 Keep your letter short and to the point.
-This isn’t the time to rewrite your original cover letter or restate everything you said in the interview; this is a thank-you and a quick reminder of why they should hire you.
 Look over everything before sending it: Have you included everything from Step 2?
 Is everything spelled correctly?
 Is the tone grateful (but not desperate) and confident?

 A prompt, thoughtful follow-up letter can show an interviewer one more time that you’re the right choice.
-This small step can yield a big response.
+This small step can yield a significant response.

-If you need additional help, Staffing Service USA is here to help!
+If you need additional assistance, Staffing Service USA is here to help!
 With over 121 combined years of experience in the staffing industry, we certainly know the ins and outs of the hiring process.
-Contact us today and let us help you with you next job search!
+Contact us today, and let us help you with your next job search!